Whitehall Woods, Hopkinton

 Whitehall Woods consists of varied terrain and habitat type including white pine-red oak forest with scattered pockets of red maple in lowland areas.
 A large vernal pool is located near the trail head.

-- The trail at Whitehall Woods can be used to access the adjacent Upton State Forest and venture through Upton and into Grafton.
+- The trail at Whitehall Woods can be used to access the adjacent Wildlife Sanctuary and Upton State Forest and venture through Upton and into Grafton.

 - A spur trail through a stand of very large pine trees leads out to Pond Street, where a short walk takes you to the trail head for Whitehall State Park, which surrounds Whitehall Reservoir.
 The reservoir is a part of a reserve of drinking water system for eastern Massachusetts and connects to a tributary of the Sudbury River.